 "Way beyond comedy" is where actor Christopher Evan Welch places Christopher Durang's 1985 play The Marriage of Bette and Boo

-, which opens in a Roundabout Theatre revival in early July, with Welch in the co-titular role of Boo.
+, which opens in a Roundabout Theatre revival in early July, with Welch in the co-title role of Boo.
 Audiences who've come to see previews of the revival, directed by Walter Bobbie, are likely to agree with him.

 "People seem to be coming to previews expecting a lot more farce and a lot less tragedy," says Welch, who has built a solid reputation as a fearless and often funny Off-Broadway actor in such plays as Ivo Van Hove's groundbreaking A Streetcar Named Desire

 , Bruce Norris' The Pain and the Itch

 .
 "If you just know Durang from Beyond Therapy

 or Sister Mary Ignatius Explains It All for You